 Stay hopeful for a brighter tomorrow.
 Stay patient if things take a little longer than expected.

 As Napoleon Hill once said, “Most people have attained their greatest success just one step beyond their greatest failure.”

-Life sometimes serves up difficult situations.
+Life sometimes serves up difficult situations and tough times.
 You’ll feel terrified and hopeless.
 Helpless.
 Your experiences will feel pitch-black scary and lonely.